 We are always looking for new locations for Banners & Cranks!
-We can tailor the fest to the preferences of the venue, offering anything from one simple weekend of shows to a series of programmed weekends, workshops at both the elementary and university level, talks and symposia as well as an incredible exhibit of painted banners and cranky scrolls from around the world, both historic and contemporary.
-Below are some descriptions of lectures, presentations and workshops that we can offer.
+We can tailor the fest to the preferences of the venue, offering anything from one simple weekend of shows to a series of programmed weekends, including workshops at both the elementary and university level, talks and symposia as well as an incredible exhibit of painted banners and cranky scrolls from around the world, both historic and contemporary.
+We can put together evenings of cantastoria and cranky performance geared towards adults, as well as family – friendly shows, and special matinee afternoons for the very young viewer.
+Below are some descriptions of additional lectures, presentations and workshops that we can offer.
 To book Banners & Cranks use the Contact page, and let us know what you have in mind.

 Workshops & Talks:

 An Entertaining Illustrated History of Cantastoria

 This presentation provides an illustrated history of this fascinating performance form, and introduce the work of some contemporary artists, activists, and performers who are reviving the form today and infusing it with modern content.
 In addition to the illustrated lecture, Clare Dolan will share footage of picture-story recitation from around the world, including Indian, Australian, and Iranian performances, as well as contemporary cantastoria performed by artists, activists, writers and puppeteers in the U.S. She may also perform an original live cantastoria of her own, and finally invite the audience to learn and perform a simple cantastoria on the spot.

 Cantastoria & Crankies for Kids